Skip links

 The Cerebral Cortex

 The cerebral cortex is important for the functioning of processes such as language, memory, reasoning, thought, learning, decision-making, emotions, intellectual ability, and personality.
-The frontal cortex is the area of the brain which is known as the “thinking centre”, which allows us to think, plan, memorize, problem solve, and decision making.
+The frontal cortex is the area of the brain which is known as the “thinking center”, which allows us to think, plan, memorize, problem-solve, and decision making.
 When drugs and alcohol are abused, our cognitive abilities are diminished and those who are addicted have less of a grasp over their abilities involved in the frontal cortex.
 These areas of the brain are also greatly affected by mental health disorders which include depression, anxiety, and bipolar disorder.
 Mental illness also interferes with the brain’s communication.
 When messages aren’t relayed through the brain it can lead to issues with information processing, which can then result in an unusual mood, thinking, behaviour, and perception.

 Is Mental Illness a Precursor for Substance and Alcohol Abuse?

 There are many different forms of mental illness.
-Mental illness is defined as disorders that affect the way you think, your mood, and behaviours you exhibit.
+Mental illness is defined as disorders that affect the way you think, your mood, and the behaviours you exhibit.
 There are mental illnesses that elicit the response to cope by means of self-medication, which can grow into a drug addiction.
-Those who use and abuse drugs and alcohol have the potential to be doing so as a means of self-medicating to cope with their mental illness.
+Those who use and abuse drugs and alcohol have the potential to do so as a means of self-medicating to cope with their mental illness.
 When an individual suffers from mental illness the cortisol release is so high that the effect drugs have on the release of dopamine from the reward centre appears even higher.
-The altered pathways of the neurotransmitters will enhance the “reward” effect the drugs, alcohol and other substances has on the brain and body.
+The altered pathways of the neurotransmitters will enhance the “reward” effect the drugs, alcohol and other substances have on the brain and body.

 mental illness a precursor